Coaches Corner: Resiliency

-As one of the world’s largest container vessels, the Ever Given was carrying 18,300 containers when it ran aground in the Suez Canal.
+As one of the world’s largest container vessels, Ever Given was carrying 18,300 containers when it ran aground in the Suez Canal.
 The “blockage,” as it has become known, was estimated to be causing $14 million to $15 million in lost revenues for Egypt’s Suez Canal Authority each day the Ever Given remained grounded in the canal.
-Though Ever Given’s destination ports were Rotterdam and Felixstowe in the UK, the impact to global trade has been estimated at $400 million each day the canal was blocked.
+Though Ever Given’s destination ports were Rotterdam and Felixstowe in the UK, the impact on global trade has been estimated at $400 million each day the canal was blocked.
 The Suez Canal blockage becomes the latest in a string of supply chain challenges.
 Though the destination of the Ever Given was not the U.S., delayed arrivals of vessels into the ports of New York and New Jersey have had a major impact.

 “Resiliency: an ability to

 Using Merriam-Webster’s definition of resiliency and applying it to supply chains, we can narrow the definition to the “ability to recover from adversity or change.”
 In the last year and a half, we have all seen our share of adversity and have come to understand how various events in the supply chain impact our ability to meet our customer’s demands.
 The list of challenges we face in keeping our supply chains moving and intact, from man-made to natural disasters, is endless.
 Our ability to react and reduce the risk each challenge presents will be our scorecard, measuring the success of our efforts.
 The more we can mitigate the impact of events on our supply chain and our company’s business, the greater opportunities we will have in shaping corporate strategy with the supply chain as a key pillar.
 The strategies deployed to maintain resiliency are taught at the highest levels of education and practiced on a global scale.
 For U.S. companies focused on the U.S. and Canadian markets, the challenge is identifying the risks on a global scale that can impact your domestic supply chain.